Instagram Story Failed to Upload – How To Fix

 Switch data network

-As uploading Instagram Stories depends on a data network, the first logical step is to change from WiFi to 4G or vice versa.
+As uploading Instagram Stories depends on a data network, the first logical step is to change from your WiFi network to your 4G cellular network or vice versa.
 Instagram will see the change and retry the connection.
 If the issue is with bandwidth or network traffic, the way should now be clear to upload.
 If you’re on 4G, switch over to WiFi and if you’re already on WiFi, turn it off and use 4G.

 - Shut down Instagram and turn on Airplane Mode on your phone.